anamvakil/SQL_commands_used_for_Data_Cleaning/README.md

 ![image](https://github.com/user-attachments/assets/fad678fd-9170-432a-a919-2a64135944c5)

 This is how the query retrieves the product code for null values.
 Coalesce can also be used in calculations.

+# Jupyter Notebook showcase

+Each cell can be run independently.
+First cell is installing the required dependencies Second cell is importing the required libraries
+Third cell is preparing data to be shown using seaborn (library) for a boxplot Fourth cell is defining which values will come on x-axis, y-axis and displaying them.